SKS Load Balancer and Ingress Controller

 Note

-A Network Load Balancer can only route to one Instance Pool.
-If you have multiple Nodepools attached to the SKS cluster, you need to define to which Instance Pool (underlying one of the attached Nodepools) to route to via an annotation.
-Also, when a Kubernetes Service points to a scheduled pod outside of its attached Instance Pool, it can still be reached, as Kubernetes then automatically handles internal routing.
-However, this extra hop may result in non-optimal traffic balancing.
+A Network Load Balancer can only route to one instance pool.
+If you have multiple nodepools attached to an SKS cluster, define which instance pool (underlying one of the attached nodepools) to route to via an annotation.
+Also, when a Kubernetes service points to a scheduled pod outside of its attached instance pool, it can still be reached, as Kubernetes automatically handles internal routing.
+However, this extra hop might result in less efficient traffic balancing.

-When you have multiple services/websites, you can either create additional Network Load Balancers, or (preferably) use an Ingress in addition to the LB-service as explained in the next chapter.
+When you have multiple services or websites, you can either create additional Network Load Balancers, or use an ingress in addition to the LB-service as explained in the next chapter.

 Using an Ingress to expose multiple websites

-A Network Load Balancer only provides Level 4/TCP routing, and as such can’t distinguish between different hostnames or website-paths.
-To enable the latter (Level 7 routing), we can point the NLB to a reverse-proxy (Ingress) which is deployed on an arbitrary amount of nodes.
+A Network Load Balancer only provides layer 4 (TCP) routing and cannot distinguish between different hostnames or website paths.
+To distinguish between the two, we need to enable layer 7 routing, we can point the NLB to a reverse proxy (or ingress) which is deployed on an arbitrary amount of nodes.

-For defining routes, one creates Ingress resources.
-However they have no effect without an Ingress Controller (a deployed reverse proxy); the next subchapter explains on how to install the controller ingress-nginx.
+For defining routes, you create ingress resources.
+However, they have no effect without an ingress controller, which is a deployed reverse proxy.
+The next section explains on how to install the NGINX Ingress Controller.

 Note

-There are multiple solutions for ingress controllers available: https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/
+There are multiple solutions for ingress controllers available.
+Check the Kubernetes documentation for more information.

-The next figure shows how the routing approximately works with a combination of Network Load Balancer, Nginx Ingress Controller and deployments for different websites.
+The next figure shows how the routing works with a combination of Network Load Balancer, NGINX Ingress Controller and deployments for different websites:

 Deploying ingress-nginx controller

-Download the current manifest of ingress-nginx for Exoscale (direct link).
+Download the current manifest of ingress-nginx for Exoscale (You can also download the .yaml file directly).

-To implement the actual routing, the manifest creates a DaemonSet ingress-nginx-controller, which creates a NGINX Pod on all (or some) Nodes for routing.
+To implement the routing, the manifest creates a DaemonSet ingress-nginx-controller

 Note